 The United States Mint began producing the 50 State Quarters® in 1999.
-Each year, five special designs were used to honor each state in the order that they joined the Union.
+Each year, five unique designs were used to honor each state in the order they joined the Union.
 The obverse shares a common design depicting President George Washington and is very similar to the portrait used on the Washington quarters minted from 1932 until 1998.
 Mint sculptor-engraver William Cousins executed the design based on the original by John Flanagan.

 All of these coins are legal tender and of standard weight and composition.
-They are circulating commemorative coins with the intention to be used in daily commerce.
-Each state was responsible for creating a design for its own quarter and approved by the governor of that state.
+They are circulating commemorative coins to be used in daily commerce.
+Each state was responsible for creating a design for its quarter and approved by the governor of that state.
 The Secretary of the Treasury approved the final designs.
 The United States Mint facility in Denver and Philadelphia produced coins for circulation, while the facility in San Francisco produces Proof coins made for collectors.

 The United States Mint estimates that over 140 million people collected the 50 State Quarters®.
 In total, the mint manufactured over 35 billion state quarters.
-With that large of a mintage, the odds of error coins escaping the mint are rather common.
-There are examples of die-filled strikes such as the “In God We Rust” error and many off-center strikes that can be purchased for a few dollars from your favorite coin dealer.
+With that large of a mintage, the odds of error coins escaping the mint are relatively common.
+There are examples of die-filled strikes, such as the “In God We Rust” error and many off-center strikes that can be purchased for a few dollars from your favorite coin dealer.

-However, the mint produced only one die variety out of the fifty different types of coins that were made.
-Intermediate and advanced coin collectors who are looking to assemble a complete set of State Quarters actively seek these die varieties.
+However, the mint produced only one die variety out of the fifty different types of coins.
+Intermediate and advanced coin collectors looking to assemble a complete set of State Quarters actively seek these die varieties.
 However, the excitement for the State Quarter program has waned over the years.
-With the new America the Beautiful Quarters now in circulation coupled with state Quarter burnout, have driven prices for these quarters down.
+The new America the Beautiful Quarters, now in circulation coupled with state Quarter burnout, have driven prices for these quarters down.

 The Wisconsin State Quarter